Agriculture

 Even though subsistence farming offers many benefits, attention must also be paid to its demerits.
 Promoting modern farming practices and access to credit and the market is important to improve subsistence farming.
 These steps will go a long way in improving the productivity and income of small farmers.

-Frequently Asked Questions on Cultivating Self-Sufficiency with Subsistence Farming in India
+Frequently Asked Questions On Cultivating Self-Sufficiency with Subsistence Farming in India

 1. What is subsistence farming?